atm8119/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Tracing our Flask App

-- First screenshot (Jaeger UI) in 'Flask-tracing-backend-service-Jaeger-ui.png' in answer-img directory.
+- First screenshot (Jaeger UI) in 'Flask-tracing-backend-service-Jaeger-ui.png' in `answer-img` directory.
 - Second screenshot (sourcecode) in 'Flask-tracing-backend-service-SourceCode'

 Performed: We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.
 Also provide a (screenshot) sample Python file containing a trace and span code used to perform Jaeger traces on the backend service.

 ## Jaeger in Dashboards

+- Screenshot: 'grafana-jaeger-dashboard-metric.png' in `answer-img` directory.

-*TODO:* Now that the trace is running, let's add the metric to our current Grafana dashboard.
+Performed: Now that the trace is running, let's add the metric to our current Grafana dashboard.
 Once this is completed, provide a screenshot of it here.

 ## Report Error
 *TODO:* Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue also include a screenshot of the tracer span to demonstrate how we can user a tracer to locate errors easily.